 It really is as simple as that.
 Get comfortable with rejection because it will happen.
 But remember that every time you fail you are one step closer to succeeding.
 As you finish one job you can ask them for references or testimonials and use this on your website to market yourself further.
 A good professional photographer will spend about 10% of his time taking the photos and 90% developing their business.

 Just keep grinding and good things will happen!
 Best of luck.
-You can get paid to be a photographer, it just takes a bit of work!
+You can make money with photography, it just takes a bit of work to get started!

 To get in touch with us you can use the contact button below, the comments or through any of the social links.
 We love hearing from the audience and am happy to help give you pointers in the right direction where you need it.